zx80/flask-simple-auth/README.md

 - test `FSA_HTTP_AUTH_OPTS`?
 - do test digest?
 - simplify/shoften documentation?
-- allow to redirect on auth success?
-- allow to redirect on auth failure?
+- allow to redirect on auth success/failure (for web apps)? with a parametric URL?